 Beaulieu-en-Rouergue Abbey, Gothic abbey and art museum in Ginals, France

-The monastery was founded in the 12th century as a Cistercian community and operated for centuries as a religious center.
-During the French Revolution it was seized from the church and later became a farm before being restored as a museum.
+The monastery was founded in the 12th century by Cistercian monks and remained an active religious house until the French Revolution, when it was seized by the state.
+It then became a farm for many years before being restored and reopened in the 20th century.

 The community of curious travelers